 Official TOPIK I (levels 1-2) and TOPIK II (levels 3-6) proficiency descriptors with reading, listening, and writing criteria, directly informing level boundaries and checklist items.

-Leading university-level Korean textbook series with systematic grammar and vocabulary progression from beginner through intermediate, supporting L1-L4 checklist calibration.
+Leading university-level Korean textbook series with systematic grammar and vocabulary progression from beginner through intermediate, providing calibration evidence for L1-L4 checklist items.